-See Device Options and Mode Control in Chapter 5 on how to put your meter in TEST mode and to change the test LED pulse rate.
+You can enter TEST mode directly by an extended press on the TEST button located under the meter cover, or via PAS.
+See The TEST Button in Chapter 3 and Device Options and Mode Control in Chapter 5 on how to put your meter in TEST mode and to change the test LED pulse rate.